BBVAEngineering/ember-web-workers/README.md

 Service to communicate your application with browser web workers.

+* Ember.js v3.12 or above
+* Ember CLI v2.13 or above
+* Node.js v10 or above

 This addon can be installed with `ember-cli`:

 * `ember install ember-web-workers`